ermtl/Open-Source-Ventilator/README.md

 (I'm not a youtuber and English's not my main language, you've been warned !)

-NOTE: Requirements for a [minimal emergency ventilator device](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification) have been issued by the UK government.
+NOTE: Requirements for a [minimal emergency ventilator device](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification) have been issued by the UK government, and now the WHO as part of a [Disease commodity package](https://www.who.int/publications-detail/disease-commodity-package---novel-coronavirus-(ncov)).
 This controller strives to follow these guidelines.

 Thanks to [uxvrob](https://github.com/uxvrob) we now have a [complete schematic diagram](https://github.com/ermtl/Open-Source-Ventilator/blob/master/hardware/OpenSourceVentilator_sch.pdf) so that the controller can be tested.